Frequently Asked Questions

 PlantCatching needs a precise address to be able to place a marker on the map.
 To achieve this, it uses Google geocoding services that can be flawed sometimes.
 If your address is not recognized as a street number address but is understood as a route, then the displayed error popup also contains a button that allows you to help PlantCatching by manually placing a marker at the correct position in the indicated street.
 If however your street is not recognized at all, you have two solutions: either give in public mode at a recognized address or look for the closer recognized address to your home.
 Under Google Maps, zoom in strongly on your address.
 Right-click the map at the exact location you wish to donate and select "What's here?" in the menu.
 Google should find the pointed address.
 You can move the position slightly to effectively get a precise address.
 In the worst case, the menu also contains an option to report an error to Google and you can even start the map tool (link "Edit in Google Map Maker" at the bottom right corner of the map) to fix it yourself.

-This mode indicates that you will place your donation on your property.
+These modes indicate that you will place your donation on your property.
 In general this is because the public mode is not applicable to your situation or simply because you prefer not to offer the plant to a non PlantCatching member (in other terms, to a passerby).
 Two cases are possible.
-You can place it outside, on your property, by mentioning in the form comments that the person can walk on your property to grab the plant at an agreed location (behind the bin, under the deck, and so on).
+You can place it outside (semi-private mode), on your property, by mentioning in the form comments that the person can walk on your property to grab the plant at an agreed location (behind the bin, under the deck, and so on).
 This can be tricky sometimes because it may not be applicable to your culture, country or house.
-That’s why you can also keep it privately by indicating in the comments that the person must knock at the door to get it.
+That’s why you can also keep it privately.
+In this case, the person will have to contact you to get it.

 Why is the public release mode very important?